About the European Young People’s Conference

 If there are concerns from either the host or the saints regarding the accommodations, please fellowship with the saints serving in the Conference Office.

-- If instructed, take care of practical needs such as disinfecting surfaces, passing out meal tickets, posting departure lists, etc.
+• If instructed, take care of practical needs such as disinfecting surfaces, passing out meal tickets, coordinating meal times/ushers (to avoid congestion in larger houses), posting departure lists, etc.

 Team Leader Responsibilities

-If you are asked to serve in this way and feel that you are not able to, please fellowship with the Conference Office so that another saint can be assigned.
+If you are asked to serve in this way and feel that you are not able to, please fellowship with the Conference Office as soon as possible so that another saint can be assigned.

 Who Can Register: Practical Serving Ones